Thirumalai-97/myportfolio/exampleSite/content/english/_index.md

       label: "Click here to Read"
       link: ""

-  - title: "Machine Learning Model's"
+  - title: "Machine Learning Models"
     image: "/images/service-1.png"
-    content: "I have included my code for ML model that I have worked during my ML course at IIT, Jodhpur.
+    content: "I have included my code for ML models that I have worked on during my ML course at IIT, Jodhpur.
 Below are the algorithms that I have used.
-Check at my work for code."
+Check out my work for code."
     bulletpoints:
       - "K Nearest Neighbor algorithm"
       - "Convolutional neural network"